alexbevi/alexbevi.github.com/source/_posts/2012-11-21-fetching-changesets-in-redmine-from-heroku-using-svn.markdown

 ## Building Subversion

-For the purposes of this tutorial, I'm going to be using the 1.6 branch of Subversion, which still had the _subversion-deps_ packaged seperately.
+For the purposes of this tutorial, I'm going to be using the 1.6 branch of Subversion, which still had the _subversion-deps_ packaged separately.

 > **NOTE** With the 1.7 branch, there is a script that automates the process, and I'll likely update this tutorial at some point to use this.